Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Energy efficiency in power supplies for computers and electronic devices.

-Requirements: Power supplies must achieve at least 80% energy efficiency at 20%, 50%, and 100% of rated load, with minimal energy wasted as heat.
+What are the Requirements: Power supplies must achieve at least 80% energy efficiency at 20%, 50%, and 100% of rated load, with minimal energy wasted as heat.
 Certification levels include Standard, Bronze, Silver, Gold, Platinum, and Titanium, each requiring higher efficiency.

-Description: 80 PLUS certifies energy-efficient power supplies, reducing electricity consumption and heat generation in electronic devices.
+What does it mean: 80 PLUS certifies energy-efficient power supplies, reducing electricity consumption and heat generation in electronic devices.

 Link: 80 PLUS